What is a streaming delay?

-When a polling question is asked to the audience and they begin to answer, it is important to leave enough time (suggested 20-30 seconds) for the question to be answered by the audience.
+When a polling question is asked to the audience and they begin to answer, it is important to leave enough time (for example 45 seconds) for the question to be answered by the audience.
 This will leave sufficient time for the question to be live on screen while the presenter is discussing, while also ensuring that the latency is taken into account.

 A polling question could also be asked at the beginning of the session and left live throughout the duration of the session.
 This leaves the question open for the audience to submit their answers and change them throughout the session as the presentation develops.
 The presenter will be able to analyze and comment on the results as they change throughout the whole session.

 Q&A questions can be submitted throughout the session in real time and asked whenever needed by a moderator to the speaker.

 If questions are displayed live on the stream, it is important for the host to read the question out loud before answering it, in order to not have any confusion when the question is answered due to the delay of the question appearing.